01 of 24

 Hiring a Designer Known for Using Drought Tolerant Natives

-The Beckers were attracted to landscape designer Richard Laughlin's passion for sustainability and the environment, along with his notoriety in the Salt Lake City area for creating beautiful gardens using native, water-wise plants.
+The Beckers were attracted to landscape designer Richard Laughlin's passion for sustainability and the environment, along with his recognition in the Salt Lake City area for creating beautiful gardens using native, water-wise plants.

 "We wanted to minimize water use and found that Rick had expertise and experience with water wise yards," says Robert.
 "Rich was very open and solicited our main priorities.
 He asked lots of indirect questions about what we liked and didn't beyond just plants.
 He got a clear direction of the main concepts of how we would use the space."